JohnPDuong/JohnPDuong/README.md

 ## I'm a Life-Long Student, Developer and Tutor!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love learning all sorts of things.
-Right now, I'm learning about how to setup an aquaponics system
+Right now, I'm learning how to setup an aquaponics system

 ### Connect with me: